Emotions

 Attendance

 We will move at a rapid pace; material that is missed due to absence will not be repeated in class or office hours.
-Our classes are designed as interactive, and your absence will impact both your own understanding and the class or your group.
-Missing multiple days of group work may impact your grade.
+Our classes are designed as interactive, and your absence will impact both your own understanding and the class.

 However, this is a college class and you are an adult; your attendance is your decision.
-Late arrivals can be disruptive to the class, especially in the current moment.
+Late arrivals can be disruptive to the class.
 Consistent patterns of lateness are unfair to other students.
 Please be on time.

 Accommodations & Accessibility

-If you have a learning difference or disability that may relate to your ability to fully participate in this class, but have not yet met with the Disability Support Coordinator at Bard, you can contact their office through https://www.bard.edu/accessibility/students/ or by emailing ; the Coordinator will confidentially discuss the process to establish reasonable accommodations.
+If you have a learning difference or disability that may relate to your ability to fully participate in this class, but have not yet met with the Disability Support Coordinator at Bard, you can contact their office through https://www.bard.edu/accessibility/students/; the Coordinator will confidentially discuss the process to establish reasonable accommodations.
 Please note that accommodations are not retroactive, and thus you should begin this process as soon as possible if you believe you will need them.

-Additionally, as my office in Preston Hall may be physically difficult to access, you may always request to meet with me in another location if we plan to meet in-person.
+Additionally, as my office in Preston Hall may be physically difficult to access, you may always request to meet with me in another location.
+I am available for meetings online as well as those in person.

 Diversity, Equity, & Inclusion

 It is important to me that this course provides an open and supportive learning environment for all students.
 I invite you to speak with me if you have concerns or questions regarding issues of belonging, safety, or equity in the classroom.
 I want our discussions to be respectful of all students.
 If I am not helping the classroom to feel like an inclusive environment, I invite you to provide me with [anonymous] feedback.
-All forms of knowledge regarding emotions are valuable in this class.
+Different forms of knowledge can be valuable in a psychology classroom.
+In this class, we will engage with complex topics of mental health and illness and, as such, respect for experiential and other viewpoints is extremely important.

 Plagiarism and Academic Integrity

 I expect you to be familiar with what plagiarism is and is not.
 You may not present someone else’s work as your own without proper citation.
+Using AI-generated text is not a replacement for your own writing, and automated tools to edit grammar and spelling should be used sparingly.
 You may not copy someone else’s work.
-You may not simply reword text from another source without giving credit.
+You may not simply reword text from another source without giving credit, or ask generative textbots to do so.
 Please cite others’ work where relevant, and use your own writing.
 If you are not sure about the definition of plagiarism, or whether something constitutes plagiarism, please consult with me or with someone at Bard’s Learning Commons.
 Students caught plagiarizing will be reported to the Academic Judiciary Board, will get no credit for the assignment, and may fail the course.

 Cell phones and laptops

-Before class, you should silence your cell phone, and you should not be on your phone during class unless you are asked to be (e.g., to respond to a poll).
-I do not recommend taking notes on your phone as a rule.
-I do recommend taking notes on paper wherever possible.
+Before class, you should silence your cell phone, and you should not be on your phone during class unless you are asked to be.
+I do not recommend taking notes on your phone.
+Instead, I recommend taking notes on paper wherever possible.
 If you text or access materials unrelated to class during our class time, you are mentally absent from class.

 When using a laptop, I encourage you to turn off notifications / turn on Do Not Disturb whenever possible.
 Browsing unrelated materials is distracting to you and also to your classmates.